 - 5.1 Institutional units are defined in chapter 4.
-The present chapter is concerned with production activities and the units that undertake them, starting with institutional units and then considering parts of institutional units. enterprise is an institutional unit engaged in production.
-All institutional units in the corporations sectors are enterprises whether they are legally constituted corporations or simply treated as corporations in the System.
-An unincorporated enterprise represents the production activity of a household or a government unit.
-Whereas all households engage in consumption, not all engage in production and thus many households do not contain an unincorporated enterprise. - 5.2 The majority of enterprises by number engage in only one sort of production.
-The majority of production, though, is carried out by relatively small number of large corporations that undertake many different kinds of production, there being virtually no upper limit to the extent of diversity of production in a large enterprise.
-If enterprises are grouped together on the basis of their principal activities, at least some of the resulting groupings are likely to be very heterogeneous with respect to the type of production processes carried out and also the goods and services produced.
-Thus, for analyses of production in which the technology of production plays an important role, it is necessary to work with groups of producers that are engaged in essentially the same kind of production.
-This requirement means that some institutional units must be partitioned into smaller and more homogeneous units, which the - System defines as establishments.
+The present chapter is concerned with production activities and the units that undertake them, starting with institutional units and then considering parts of institutional units.
+An enterprise is the view of an institutional unit as a producer of goods and services.
+The term enterprise may refer to a corporation, a quasi-corporation, an NPI or an unincorporated enterprise.
+Since corporations and NPIs other than NPISHs are primarily set up to engage in production, the whole of their accounting information relates to production and associated accumulation Government, households and NPISHs activities. necessarily engage in consumption and may engage in production also, indeed government and NPISHs always engage in production and many, but not all, households do.
+As explained in chapter 4, whenever the necessary accounting information exists, the production activity of these units is separated from their other activities into a quasi-corporation.
+It is when this separation is not possible that an unincorporated enterprise exists within the government unit, household or NPISH.
+It is thus possible to define an unincorporated enterprise as follows.
+An unincorporated enterprise represents the production activity of a government unit, NPISH or household that cannot be treated as the production activity of a quasicorporation. - 5.2 The majority of enterprises by number engage in only one sort of production.
+The majority of production, though, is carried out by a relatively small number of large corporations that undertake many different kinds of production, there being virtually no upper limit to the extent of diversity of production in a large enterprise.
+If enterprises are grouped together on the basis of their principal activities, at least some of the resulting groupings

+- are likely to be very heterogeneous with respect to the type of production processes carried out and also the goods and services Thus, for analyses of production in which the technology of production plays an important role, it is necessary to work with groups of producers that are engaged in essentially the same kind of production.
+This requirement means that some institutional units must be partitioned into smaller and more homogeneous units, which the System defines as establishments.
 An establishment is an enterprise, or part of an enterprise, that is situated in a single location and in which only a single productive activity is carried out or in which the principal productive activity accounts for most of the value added.
 Further, the System defines industries in terms of establishments.
 An industry consists of a group of establishments engaged on the same, or similar, kinds of activity.
 In the System, production accounts and generation of income accounts are compiled for industries as well as sectors. - 5.3 This chapter first discusses productive activity and its classification in order to lay the ground for defining establishments and subsequently industries.
-All enterprises require some basic, routine services to support its production activities.
+All enterprises require some basic, routine services to support their production activities.
 When they are provided in house they are called ancillary activities.
-The recording of ancillary activities follows a number of conventions depending on exactly how the are provided and these are described in this chapter also. - 5.4 The definitions that emerge, as well as the underlying definitions of kinds of activities and of statistical units other than establishments, are consistent with the definitions in the fourth revision of the International Standard Industrial Classification of All Economic Activities (ISIC, Rev.4), published by the United Nations.
-Any slight differences in wording between this chapter and the "Introduction" to the ISIC are needed to make the definitions clearer in an SNA context.
+The recording of ancillary activities follows a number of conventions depending on exactly how they are provided.
+Ancillary activities are described in Section D. - 5.4 The definitions that emerge, as well as the underlying definitions of kinds of activities and of statistical units other than establishments, are consistent with the definitions in the fourth revision of the International Standard Industrial Classification of All Economic Activities (ISIC, Rev.4), published by the United Nations.
+Any slight differences in wording between this chapter and the "Introduction" to the ISIC are noted and explained in the appropriate places below.